RoboForm vs LastPass: which is the superior password manager?

 Third-party security audits

 Regular independent security audits and their findings are great to check if a password manager lives up to its claims.
-Unfortunately, both RoboForm and LastPass come up lacking in this regard.

 As for LastPass, Tevora Business Solutions audited LogMeIn’s services (including LastPass) and found that they meet the Trust Service Principles set by the American Institute of Certified Public Accountants (AICPA).